tnscorcoran/openshift-operators/README.md

 - and an Ansible based GOGs operator and add context around them as well as building their respective demos.

+> Note future versions of Openshift starting at 4.0 will use the *Operator Lifecycle Manager* but as this is Tech Preview still (3.11), let's manually build our operators using the SDK

 Let's get started!

 # Helm based NGINX operator